Compositional Quantum Field Theory: An axiomatic presentation: Gluings: A new perspective

 \begin{ex} Let $\Sigma_i$, $i\in\left\{1,2,3\right\}$ be hypersurfaces.
 Let $X_1,X_2$ be cobordisms from $\Sigma_1$ to $\Sigma_2$ and from $\Sigma_2$ to $\Sigma_3$ respectively.
 Let $X_2\circ X_1$ be the cobordism obtained from $X_1$ and $X_2$ by gluing along a common collar neighborhood of $\Sigma_2$.
 In the notation of Definition~\ref{relativegluingdefinition} we take $X$ to be $X_1\sqcup X_2$, $X'$ to be $X_2\circ X_1$, $\Sigma$ to be $\Sigma_2$, $\Lambda$ to be $\Sigma_1\sqcup \overline{\Sigma_3}$, $\alpha$ to be the homeomorphism from $\Sigma\sqcup\overline{\Sigma}\sqcup \Lambda$ to $\partial X$ defining the cobordism structures of $X_1$ and $X_2$, and $\beta$ the homeomorphism from $\Lambda$ to $\partial(X_2\circ X_1)$ providing its cobordism structure.
 With this notation $(f,\beta)$ is a gluing diagram with respect to $\alpha$.
 An example of this is the composition of cobordisms described pictorially as:

-where $X_1$ is the left pair of pants, $X_2$ is the union of the cylinder and the disk on the right, $\Lambda$ is the union of the blue closed strings, $\Sigma$ is the union of the two red closed strings on the left and $\overline{\Sigma}$ is the union of the two red closed strings on the right.
+where $X_1$ is the left pair of pants, $X_2$ is the union of the cylinder and the disk on the right, $\Lambda$ is the union of the two closed strings on the extreme left and right (blue), $\Sigma$ is the union of the two right-facing closed strings (red) on the left and $\overline{\Sigma}$ is the union of the two left-facing closed strings on the right (red).
 The relative gluing diagram describing the composition $X_2\circ X_1$ is:

 \end{ex}

 The following immediate observation says that we may construct complicated relative gluing diagrams out of simpler relative gluing diagrams through the operations of taking disjoint unions and reversing orientations.